elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* Array of Market contract addresses awaiting a Designated Report, as hexadecimal strings.
-(Array.&lt;string>)
+* (Array.&lt;string>) Array of Market contract addresses awaiting a Designated Report, as hexadecimal strings.

 ### augur.markets.getMarketsAwaitingReporting(p, callback)

 Returns the [Markets](#market) in a particular [Universe](#universe) or [Reporting Window](#reporting-window) that are waiting for a [Designated Report](designated-report) to be submitted or waiting for the [Reporting Phase](#reporting-phase) to end.
 Either the Universe or Reporting Window must be specified.

-Note: This function requires an [Augur Node connection](#augur-node).
+This function will fail if:

+* A connection to an [Augur Node](#augur-node) cannot be established.

 #### **Parameters:**